wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/ancient-astronaut-hypothesis.md

 - **Claude Vorilhon (also known as Raël)**: A French former race car journalist who founded the Raëlian movement, which believes that life on Earth was created by extraterrestrial beings.

-- **Paul Wallis**: An Australian author who has written several books on the ancient astronaut hypothesis, including "The Scars of Eden: Has the Original Bible Story Been Corrupted by Humans?" and "Escaping from Eden: Does Genesis Teach that the Human Race was Created by God or Engineered by ETs?"
+- **Paul Anthony Wallis**: An Australian author who has written several books on the ancient astronaut hypothesis, including "The Scars of Eden: Has the Original Bible Story Been Corrupted by Humans?" and "Escaping from Eden: Does Genesis Teach that the Human Race was Created by God or Engineered by ETs?"

 ## In Raëlism 🔯